 The amenity grassland is well managed, disturbed regularly and is isolated by hard standing pavements / roads.
-It provides little foraging opportunities for reptiles and is isolated from the wider environment, therefore the site is assessed as having negligible potential to support reptiles and are not considered further in this assessment.
+It provides little foraging opportunities for reptiles, therefore the site is assessed as having negligible potential to support reptiles and are not considered further in this assessment.